Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 When a property is rezoned, all uses permitted within the new district are allowed.
 For example, even if the applicant is planning to start a restaurant in a General Business zoning district, at a later date the property could be used for other commercial uses like a convenience store or gas station, regardless of the ownership.
-A list of allowable zoning districts for each Plan Designation can be found in Article 4 of the Zoning Regulations.
+A list of allowable zoning districts for each Plan Designation can be found in Section 2.09.020 of the Zoning Regulations.

 A change in a zoning district requires a public hearing before the Planning and Zoning Commission and final approval by the Board of Supervisors, another public hearing.